 3. How will the decision get communicated?
 This may be the area I see most often that gets overlooked.
 The right people are gathered and good decisions are made–and then they are communicated out to the rest of the organization in a disastrous way.
 A good leader must consider the weight and impact of every key decision and then determine the best means of communication for the highest positive impact.
 Again, this may require some good counsel with people who are sensitive to the softer side of leadership and people.
 Some leaders falsely believe that the highest value is just getting the information out and any email will do.
 Sometimes communicating leadership decisions take more time and rigor than actually making them.

 Try these decision diagnostic questions on for size in your own leadership.
-In the next post I will look at three types of decisions every leader must make.
 Please add your thoughts and comments on this important topic.
 Lead well!

 Additionally, here are some great Bible references from the books of Proverbs and the Psalms about decisions: Proverbs 15:22; Proverbs 16:1; Proverbs 16:3; Proverbs 16:33; Proverbs 21:5; Psalm 25:12